 How to start freelance writing

 While formal training isn’t necessary to get started as a freelance writer, brushing up on your skills can definitely help you stand out from the crowd.
-This can help you become a freelance writer with no experience.
+Gina will show you how to become a freelance writer with no experience.

 My friend Gina over at Horkey Handbook is one of the most talented freelance writers out there.
 As a former freelance writer, she has compiled all of her knowledge into a comprehensive freelance writing course: 30 Days or Less to Freelance Writing Success